melezhik/outhentix/README.md

 ## Search context

-Verification process is carried out in a given _context_.
+Verification process is taken in a  _context_.

-But default search context _is equal_ to an original text input.
+By default search context _is equal_ to an original text input stream.

 However a search context might be changed in some situations ( see within, text blocks and ranges expressions ).